Azure Frequently Asked Questions

-During the setup of your Azure virtual machine, you should have selected to use an SSH public key under authentication type.
-If you chose Password instead, you cannot use SSH to access your Azure VM.
-Using an SSH connection tool such as PuTTY, point to the IP address or hostname of your instance, and load the private key file for authentication.
-This key must be the same key you used with the Azure VM setup.
-For more detailed information, please refer to Microsoft’s SSH documentation.
+During the setup of your VM, if you selected authentication with an SSH public key, you can use an SSH connection tool such as PuTTY to connect.
+Point to the IP address or hostname of your instance and load the private key file for authentication.
+Ensure you use the same key you used during setup.
+For more information, refer to Microsoft’s SSH documentation.